tvergho/rec-tree-website/README.md

-# RecMe Website
+# RecTree Website

-This is the repository for the RecMe website.
+This is the repository for the RecTree website.